Brainchip-Inc/akida_examples/doc/index.rst

-  * the Akida model API, a library supporting the native creation of Akida models, the inference of instantiated models, their serialization (program sequences) and their mapping for a targetted hardware device,
+  * the Akida model API, a library supporting the native creation of Akida models, the inference of instantiated models, their serialization (program sequences) and their mapping for a targeted hardware device,

   * a SW backend (simulator),  CPU implementation of the Akida training and inference,